idiomatic-go/motif/README.md

 [Robert Griesemer - The Evolution of Go][rgriesemer] also presents an important analogy between Go packages and LEGO® bricks.
 Reviewing the Go standard library packaging structure provides a blueprint for an application architecture, and underscores how essential package design is for idiomatic Go.

 With the release of Go generics, a new paradigm has emerged: [templates][tutorialspoint].
+Templates are the foundation of generic programming, and have been available in  C++ since 1991.
+I use the term templates over generics, as templates are a paradigm, and generics connotes a language implementation.